DRAFT

 Caltech's First-Year Biology Requirement

 Biology is one of the most exciting and impactful disciplines of the 21st century and at Caltech.
 From investigating how complex organisms develop from a single cell, to understanding the neurobiology of emotion, to recognizing the critical role microbes have played and continue to play in shaping and sustaining our planet, to coming up with new ways to control viruses, biology offers something fascinating for everyone regardless of primary major.
 Indeed, some of the greatest opportunities for discovery and applications lie at the interface of biology with other disciplines.
 Accordingly, All Caltech students are required to take 9 units of first-year biology, which can be satisfied by taking any course numbered Bi 1.
 Several different course options are available, with each Bi 1 course representing a different approach to providing an introductory understanding of the biological sciences.
-Bi 1 courses are offered in different terms (for 2022-23, they are offered in winter and spring terms; for 2023-24 we anticipate offering them in all three terms).
-All Bi 1 courses may be taken pass/fail if they are taken in the freshman year, independent of the term in which the course is taken.
-For students who are interested in the fundamentals of eukaryotic molecular and cellular biology, the freshman biology requirement can also be satisfied by completing both Bi 8 and Bi 9.
+All Bi 1 courses may be taken pass/fail if they are taken in the first year, independent of the term in which the course is taken.
+For students who are interested in the fundamentals of eukaryotic molecular and cellular biology, the first year biology requirement can also be satisfied by completing both Bi 8 and Bi 9.

 This page provides information on the different options available to students and gives guidance on how to choose the Bi 1 course that is best for you.